10 Electric Light Orchestra Albums Everyone Should Own

 Electric Light Orchestra albums Eldorado

-As we continue to present these great Electric Light Orchestra albums it started to become more difficult to put them in order as these are all such great records.
-The wonderful album Eldorado is one of them.
+As we continue to present these great Electric Light Orchestra albums, it becomes more challenging to put them in order as these are all such great records.
+The spectacular album Eldorado is one of them.
 On the record, Jeff Lynne hired an orchestra to record the tracks while generating some of the most magical ELO music ever laid down on vinyl.
-The highlight of the album was the great single “Can’t Get It Out Of My Head.”
+The album’s highlight was the excellent single “Can’t Get It Out Of My Head.”
 Don’t miss this one.

 # 5 – Discovery